tetrateio/training/modules/install/app/README.md

 ...
 ```

 You should see the `istio-init` container, and well as a container named `istio-proxy` automatically injected into the pod.
 Awesome.
-Now that we have installed Istio, we can start to check out what it can do.
+Now that we have installed Istio and integrated it with our application, we can start to check out what it can do.